retry51776/notes/psychlogy/README.md

 - Decision fatigue
 > The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

-- When leader w strong ego, their ability is ceiling of their team.

-- Repetition training is most effective way to change.

 # Principal
-`Principal is workflow includes personal bias. aka heuristics.`
+`Principal is recognized pattern includes personal bias. aka heuristics.`

+`Self-Guidance principals:`
 - Transparency accelerate learning process.
 > The very reason I write this repo.

 - Focus proportional to YOUR ability to change it.
+> Connection before correction. `by Jane Nelsen`
 - Don't trust, verify.
 - Seek satisfaction, not happiness.
 > Most people happy when they have new ability.